AstrolabDAO/docs/tokenomics/distribution.md

 The $ASL token is allocated the following way:

 - 15% Astrolab team
-- 25% Private investors
+- 19% Private investors
 - 15% Treasury
-- 10% Presale
+- 6% Presale
-- 20% Bonding event
-- 15% Community
+- 45% IFO